yxiaoli/yxiaoli.github.io/content/en/post/Bash-in-operation.md

 date =  2020-03-01T09:57:55+01:00
-tags = ["shell", "MAINT", "SDE"] categories = ["tech"] description = "1"
-menu = "Shell programming is such an essential skill that you need to master, if you want to step further into the Linux/Unix world." banner = "banners/xx.jpg"
+tags = ["shell", "MAINT", "SDE"] categories = ["tech"] description = "Shell programming is such an essential skill that you need to master, if you want to step further into the Linux/Unix world." menu = "" banner = "banners/cherry.JPG"
 +++

 Shell programming is such an essential skill that you need to master, if you want to step further into the Linux/Unix world.
 Being able to program on shell will accelerate your operation work.
 Because in daily operation, you cannot avoid *searching&analying logs*, *running and proceeding* other system scripts periodically, etc. I know it may bore you easily, that is why I want to write down those tips.